 The dimensions of religion are certainly not independent one of another but interpenetrate like the pieces of a jigsaw puzzle, each one completes and is completed by the others, and the whole is a dynamic unity.

 Religion represents an assurance not only that there is an unseen order but that this order authoritatively reveals itself to humanity in some way.
-In the major, institutional "world religions" the main vehicle of revelation is often thought to be scripture, the written sacred word.
+In the major world religions the main vehicle of revelation is often thought to be scripture, the written sacred word.
 Whatever the vehicle of revelation, the arena is always, and necessarily, human experience.
-The Christian Bible mediates the revelation that was the life of Jesus in history; the Qur'an (the sacred book of Islam) mediates the revelation of Allah in the lived visions of Muhammad; the Tripitaka (the sacred texts of Buddhism) mediate the revelation that was the enlightenment of the Buddha.
-In oral traditions the experience of the individual, of the shaman or spiritual specialist is the vehicle of revelation and only thereafter sacred lore, mythology.
-Of course, a large part of our experience is the experience of our own human community and its material culture.
+The Christian Bible is not so much the revelation as was the life of Jesus in history; the Koran (the sacred book of Islam) is not so much the revelation of Allah as were the visions of Muhammad; the Tripitaka (the sacred texts of Buddhism) are not so much the revelation as was the enlightenment of the Buddha.
+In preliterate religions the experience of the shaman or spiritual specialist is the vehicle of revelation and only thereafter sacred lore, mythology.
+Of course, a large part of our experience is the experience of our human community.

 Faith is a response to experience as revelation which can be divided into faith as assurance and faith as belief.
 The former is the emotional state of final optimism about the unseen order, the latter is the adherence to certain specific doctrinal claims about that order.
 Although separable as descriptions of inner or intentional states, they can be seen to converge in specific behavior.
 One acts out of one's optimism and out of adherence to specific propositional truths.
 The human creative response to our environment as both that which is inspired or breathed into us (by the gods etc.) and that which is imitative (of the divine acts of creation and of revelation) thus becomes itself a medium of revelation.